Casa de Campo for Families: The Complete Guide

 For family dinners out:

-Chilango Taqueria in Altos de Chavón is the most consistently family-friendly restaurant at the resort — Mexican food, casual atmosphere, outdoor tables, reliably fast service, and a menu that covers the bases for children who have opinions about what they will and will not eat.
+Chilango Taqueria in Altos de Chavón is the most consistently family-friendly restaurant at the resort.
+Expect Mexican food, a casual atmosphere, outdoor tables, reliably fast service, and a menu that covers the bases for children who have opinions about what they will and will not eat.

 La Piazzetta in Altos de Chavón works well for family dinners when the village atmosphere is part of the experience.
 Italian food, outdoor seating, and the cobblestone village backdrop make it a natural family evening destination.